HusseinSerag/socialMediaApp/README.md

 ## Features
 As the app is still under development I will list down available features

 - Sign up / login
+- indicate whether account is public or private
-- Send friend requests
+- Send / accept / reject / cancel friend requests
 - view your own profile and posts
-- Ability to post with many photos and reorganize the photos
+- Ability to post many photos and reorganize the photos
 - Like/dislike posts
+- comment on posts
+- delete / edit comment for comment owner
+- delete comment for post owner
+- bookmark / unbookmark posts
+- recieve real time in app notifications
 - search for users by username
+- view searched users profile based on friendship status

 To be added
-- comment on photos
-- accept friend requests
-- see notifications
+- more notifications based on actions
-- edit your own profile
+- edit profile details
-- save posts